kyma-project/website/CONTRIBUTING.md

 ## Implementation guidelines

-Global `CSS` rules are stored in a [global.css](./static/global.css) file.
-You do not need to explicitly import it to apply them, but use [styled-components](https://www.styled-components.com/) with the color schema defined in [this](./src/config/colors.js) file to define new components.
+Use [styled-components](https://www.styled-components.com/) with the color schema defined in [this](./src/config/colors.js) file to define new components.

 ## Naming guidelines